dakotamm/research_blog/_posts/2023-05-09-vfc-obs-WWU.md

 1. Common error estimation methods - need lit. review.
 2. Figure out comments section on blog!!!
 3. Organize literature - Endnote?
+4. Figure out what to do about CEE 462.
+5. Should we prepare for CERF?

 ### Looking Ahead:
 1. Plugging back into research, start using observational data in VFC method!